-\Note: The numbers presented in this formula have been rounded; however, the results of the formula are based on actual, un-rounded numbers.
+Note: The numbers presented in this formula have been rounded; however, the results of the formula are based on actual, un-rounded numbers.
 Again, it is important to reiterate that average daily demand and average hourly demand are independent of the activity demand forecasts presented in Chapter 3.

 If the annual operations exceed the ASV, the airport is likely to see significant delays.
 It should be understood that an airport can still experience delays before capacity is reached.
-Activity levels that may trigger capacity planning and development are discussed in FAA Order 5090.35, Field Formulation of the National Plan of Integrated Airport Systems (NPIAS), which indicates (via Table 4-4 of Order 5090.5) that 60 percent ASV is the trigger for planning a new runway or extended runway to increase hourly capacity and the trigger for development is being within five years of the ASV reaching 80 percent.
+Activity levels that may trigger capacity planning and development are discussed in FAA Order 5090.3C, Field Formulation of the National Plan of Integrated Airport Systems (NPIAS), which indicates (via Table 4-4 of Order 5090.3C) that 60 percent ASV is the trigger for planning a new runway or extended runway to increase hourly capacity and that 80 percent is the trigger for development.
 This allows an airport to make necessary improvements and avoid delays before they are anticipated to occur.
-The ASV for 2017 showed ORF at approximately 27.8 percent capacity (Table 4-10).
-To better understand ORF's current and projected operational capacity levels, the 2017, base year, and PALs 1 through 4 demands are compared to their respective annual service volumes in Table 4-10.
+The ASV for 2017 showed ORF at approximately 27.8 percent capacity (Table 4-11).
+To better understand ORF's current and projected operational capacity levels, the 2017, base year, and PALs 1 through 4 demands are compared to their respective annual service volumes in Table 4-11.
 The capacity levels are depicted in Figure 4-2.

-Table 4-10 - Annual Service Volume (Single Runway Configuration)
+Table 4-11 - Annual Service Volume (Single Runway Configuration)